b-ptiste/generative-model-adv-attack/ReadMe.md

 # Some Visualisation

 You can go through our results in the notebook.
 Also, all the experiments are reproducible.
-For the training sessions, we used Google Colab to take advantage of the GPUs.
+For the training, we used Google Colab to take advantage of the GPUs.

 Here are the main results and cool visualisations :